Reading Enables Adult Development

 READ Ottawa is the only nonprofit organization that provides free one-on-one adult literacy education tutoring to adults in Ottawa County.
 Strong adult literacy and education programs bring a powerful return on investment by improving the lives of adult learners, the lives of their families, and improving the economic growth of the Ottawa County area.

 READ Ottawa was founded in 2008.
-The first tutor training was held in the spring of 2009 and was established as a nonprofit organization in 2010.
+The first tutor training was held in the spring of 2009 and READ Ottawa was established as a nonprofit organization the following summer.
 Formally known as R.E.A.D., the organization started with three learner/tutor pairs.
-We have continued to grow our pairs each year and support over 40 learner/tutor pairs annually within Ottawa County.
+We have continued to grow our pairs each year and support over 60 learner/tutor pairs annually within Ottawa County.
 In 2022, READ Ottawa expanded from Northwest Ottawa County to serve all of Ottawa County with a focus on the Holland and Zeeland area.
-Since READ Ottawa was established, we have helped over 200 adults achieve their literacy and language goals.
+Since READ Ottawa was established, we have helped over 250 adults achieve their literacy and language goals.

 Diversity and Inclusion Statement: It is the policy of READ Ottawa to serve all individuals who are eligible for its literacy program without regard to race, national origin, color, religion, sex, sexual orientation, or gender identity.
 READ Ottawa strives to help adult individuals of various ethnic backgrounds, cultures, and disabilities reach their literacy goals.
 Additionally, READ Ottawa values diversity, equity, and inclusion within the work environment.